Automattic/newspack-custom-content-migrator/README.md

 The new Migrator should be registered in the [`newspack-custom-content-migrator.php`](https://github.com/Automattic/newspack-custom-content-migrator/blob/master/newspack-custom-content-migrator.php).

-After creating a new Migrator, run `composer update` to update the autoloading files.
+After creating a new Migrator, run `composer dump-autoload` to update the autoloading files.

 ## Creating a Recipe